knpuniversity/symfony2-rest/knpu/episode3/serialization-event-subscriber.md

 Stop: here's the goal.
 Whenever we serialize something, there are a few events we can hook into to customize that process.
-In this method, we'll tell the serializer exactly which methods we want to hook into.
+In this method, we'll tell the serializer exactly which events we want to hook into.
 One of those will allow us to *add* a new field... which will be the URL to whatever Programmer is being serialized.

 Return an array with another array inside: we'll need a few keys here.
 The first